Skip to main content

 Internal load balancing

 Gateway’s ability to distribute the client connections between the different Gateway nodes in the same cluster is what we refer to as internal load balancing.
 This is done automatically by Gateway and is the default behavior.
 To deploy multiple Gateway nodes as part of the same Gateway cluster, you have to set the same GATEWAY_CLUSTER_ID in each node’s deployment configuration.
-This configuration ensures that all nodes join the same consumer group, enabling them to consume the internal license topic from your Kafka cluster.
+This configuration ensures that all nodes join the same consumer group, enabling them to consume an internal topic from your Kafka cluster.
 This is how the nodes recognize each other as members of the same Gateway cluster.
 When a client connects to one of the Gateway nodes to request metadata, the following process occurs (assuming GATEWAY_FEATURE_FLAGS_INTERNAL_LOAD_BALANCING is set to true, which is the default setting):

 1. The client chooses one of the bootstrap servers to ask for metadata.